dynport/urknall/content/docs/quickstart.md

 rough sketch for our requirements.
 You should use a version control system like [git](http://git-scm.org) and add and commit these templates.
-This way changes to the upstream templates can be easily verified by loading the template again and diff to the local version.
+This way changes to the upstream templates can be easily verified by loading the template again and verify the delta to the local version.
 As these templates reside locally in your repository you have maximum flexibility, as you can easily modify them to suite your needs.

-For our little project here no modifications are required, so lets inspect the downloaded files and get a grip on the template mechanism.
+For the quickstart example no modifications are required, so lets inspect the downloaded files and get a grip on the template mechanism.

-### Inspecting Installed Templates
+### Inspecting The Installed Templates

 Every template is a go struct type that implements the `Template` interface, i.e. it must have a `Render` method that retrieves a `Package` as argument.
-The `Package` interface requires three methods to add another template, a task or a list of commands.
+The `Package` interface hass three methods to add another template (for the template hierarchies already mentioned), a task or a list of commands.

-A *template* is a set of *tasks* and a *task* is a list of *commands*.
-The caching is applied per task, i.e. if one of the commands in a task changes, this and all following commands will be executed in the next run.

-As templates can be added while rendering a template hierarchies can be built easily.
-This is useful for adding one template multiple times (for example to configure a dynamic list of users).
+Templates have been mentioned already.
+A _task_ is a list of _commands_ and the entity that caching applies to (the mechanism that decides whether a command needs to be executed or not).
+Manually creating tasks is not required often, but can be useful if certain commands should only be executed under certain circumstances.
+The `AddTask` method's description has an example.

-The `AddCommands` method is a convenience function as it allows to add a cached list of commands on the fly.
-The `AddTask` method can be used if a task must be created manually.
-This can be required if some commands must only be executed based on some condition (there is an example in the methods description).
+The `AddCommands` method is most important, as it allows to add the actual commands to be executed in a template.
+A task will be generated in the background.

-Let's get started provisioning the ruby template.
-The struct's field can have an annotation to mark fields that must be specified or set default values.

-This is what the ruby template looks like:
+When starting to use a template it's important to verify the template's configuration possibilities.
+Those can be found in it's `struct` definition.
+Urknall supports a set of annotations that specify whether a value must be given (is required) or if a default value is given.
+For the `ruby` package it look like this:

 ~~~ golang
 type Ruby struct {